Bishop Mark O'Connell appointed 11th Bishop of Albany

 Bishop O'Connell was ordained to the priesthood in 1990 and served for seven years in parishes in Woburn and Danvers.
 In 1997, he went to Rome to study Canon Law and received his doctorate in Canon Law (JCD) in 2002 from the Pontifical University of the Holy Cross in Rome.

 From 2001 to 2007, he served as Assistant to the Moderator of the Curia for Canonical Affairs.
-Between 2007 and 2016 he served as Judicial Vicar and as a member of the faculty at both St. John’s Seminary and Pope St. John XXIII National Seminary.
+Between 2007 and 2016, he served as Judicial Vicar of the archdiocese and as a member of the faculty at both St. John's Seminary and Pope St. John XXIII National Seminary.

 In an Oct.
 20 statement, Cardinal O'Malley said, "On learning that our Holy Father Pope Leo XIV has named the Most Rev. Mark O'Connell the 11th Bishop of the Roman Catholic Diocese of Albany, I join Archbishop Henning, the clergy, religious and laity of the Archdiocese of Boston in congratulating Bishop Mark on this most deserved leadership appointment."